A colonoscopy is performed for both diagnostic and therapeutic reasons, and commonly done with sedation.

 - Family history of colon cancer

-- Follow up test for abnormal barium enema or CT colonography
+- Follow up test for abnormal stool results (FIT or Calprotectin levels) or CT colonography

 - Follow up examination for past history of colon polyp(s)

-The alternative tests to examine the colon include a barium enema or CT colonography examination.
-These have the disadvantage that tissue samples (biopsies) cannot be taken for analysis.
+The main alternative test to examine the colon include a CT colonography examination.
+This has the disadvantage that tissue samples (biopsies) cannot be taken for analysis.
 If a polyp (a protrusion or growth on the bowel lining) is diagnosed, a colonoscopy would still be needed for polyp removal.
-They are reasonable alternatives in the case of a failed colonoscopy or patient preference.
+It is reasonable alternative in the case of a failed colonoscopy or patient preference.
 A medically unfit patient who couldn’t tolerate the conventional laxative bowel preparation may be suitable for a CT with oral contrast (faecal tagging).

 Preparing for the Test